 Groups of organisms in a food web that obtain their energy by the same number of steps (levels) on a food chain are said to occupy the same trophic level (= feeding level) (Figure 1.4).
 In the grazing food chain, green plants occupy the first trophic level - the producers, and form the base of the pyramid.
 The producer is autotrophic (self-feeding) because it can sustain itself on a simple supply of nutrients and water and an external energy source (usually sunlight).
 The second trophic level consists of the primary consumers which feed upon plants.
 A consumer is heterotrophic (other-feeding) and obtains its nutrients and energy from other organisms.
 An herbivore is a consumer that feeds on plants and if it also eats other animals it is called an omnivore.
-The third trophic level is the secondary consumers which are primary consumer level, and so on.
+The third trophic level is the secondary consumers which are primary carnivores that eat herbivores.
+The secondary carnivores that eat other carnivores are in the tertiary consumer level, and so on.